top of page

 Unless the agreement is formalised by way of Consent Orders or Binding Financial Agreement, such agreement would not be legally enforceable.
 This means that your former partner could change his or her mind at any time and potentially go after other significant assets registered in your name sometime in the future.
 We urge all our readers and clients to heed our advice to avoid significant issues following separation: You absolutely need to obtain Consent Orders after separation even after you have already divided all the assets in accordance with some informal agreement.

-It may be possible to vary the Consent Orders if there has been a significant change in your circumstances resulting in it being impracticable to comply with the Consent Orders.
-It may also be that the circumstances have changed in a way that makes it no longer in the child's best interests for you to continue to comply with the Consent Orders.
-Each case needs to be treated and assessed individually and we recommend that you obtain initial free advice with one of our lawyers to better understand your options.
+It may be possible to vary the Consent Orders if there has been a significant change in your circumstances, making it impracticable to comply with the existing orders.
+Additionally, if the circumstances have changed in a way that it is no longer in the child's best interests to continue with the current orders, modifications may be necessary.
+Each case is unique, and we recommend obtaining initial free advice from one of our lawyers to better understand your options.

 bottom of page